 Dancers should be ready for an action-packed schedule which includes 4 classes a day.
 All the students participating in the program will be evaluated and placed in a level which best suits their needs.
 Do not worry about your current level at this point.
 Rest assured that you’ll be placed in a level/class that suits you best.
-Our professional staff is always on campus (on the Kibbutz) during programming hours and are there to assist you, should you feel a need to be placed in a different level/class.
+Our professional staff is always on campus (on the Kibbutz) during programming hours and are readily available to assist you, should you feel a need to be placed in a different level/class.

 Our Summer Intensive is based on 'Rolling Admission ' which means that its on a first come, first serve basis.
 So there is no official deadline to register for the program.
-However, as the program is in high demand, we advise that interested dancers and dance students register by early spring in order to guarantee that they have a spot reserved for them in the Summer Intensive.
+However, as the program is continually in high demand, we advise that interested dancers and dance students register by late winter or early spring in order to guarantee that they have a spot reserved for themselves in the upcoming Summer Intensive.

 In order to do so, go to the registration page here, complete the registration form and proceed to make the registration payment.
 Once that is complete, you will secure your place in the upcoming program.

-Since participants are welcome to register for either our 2-week, 4-week, or 6-week Summer Intensive, those staying for the longer 4-week or 6-week program will have the opportunity to further immerse themselves and gain a deeper understanding into the company's movement language, learn additional company repertoire and study with additional dance teachers and choreographers.
+Since participants are welcome to register for either our 2-week, 4-week, or 6-week Summer Intensive, those staying for the longer 4-week or 6-week program will have the opportunity to further immerse themselves and gain a deeper understanding into the company's movement language, learn additional company repertoire, and experience and learn from more dance teachers and choreographers.